Fraud Blocker

 Online therapy – Therapy for Children: Children are often very comfortable with online therapy.
 Since the kids are home all the time now, use one hour per week for online child therapy!
 This can help improve mood, behavioral issues, social skills, and teach coping skills and learning strategies such as for attention and focus.
 We have done therapy online with children as young as age five.
 Kids love it!
 They have fun showing their therapist their room, toys, pets, and projects… something they cannot do when in an office!

 Personal growth: Have you been meaning to work on self-improvement but never find time?
-Take advantage of this extended time at home to focus on self-improvement sessions online with a therapist.
+Take advantage of this extended time at home to focus on self-improvement sessions online with a therapist or with our Life Coach!

 Online psychological evaluations: By doing interviews online and online testing, you can complete a psychological evaluation from home!